Open a new case to keep track of issues and share their details with colleagues.

 - Optionally, add a category, assignees, and tags.
 You can add users only if they meet the necessary prerequisites.

-- For External incident management system, select a connector.
+- For the External incident management system, select a connector.
 For more information, refer to Add connectors.

 - After you’ve completed all of the required fields, click Create case.